indoorSense/indoorSense.github.io/_pages/home_en.md

 ---

 {% include feature_row id="intro" type="center" %}
-<p>IndoorSense is a close-knit research group at College of Engineering and Computer Science, VinUniversity.</p>
+<p>IndoorCare is a close-knit research group at College of Engineering and Computer Science, VinUniversity.</p>

 <p>We focus on pushing the advance of AI/machine learning and simulation/digital twin technology for indoor spaces.
 Our goal is to unleash the potential of these technologies in improving the quality of the indoor envinronment (e.g., air quality, thermal comfort, etc.) and optimizing the energy-efficiency of HAVC and lighting operations.</p>